bazelbuild/bazel/site/docs/install-windows.md

 that's on your `%PATH%` or add its directory to your `%PATH%`.
 This way you can run Bazel by typing `bazel` in any directory, without typing out the full path.

-**Note:** Bazel includes an embedded JDK so you don't need to install one separately.
-If you want to download Bazel without an embedded JDK, look for `bazel-<version>-without-jdk-windows-x86_64.exe` on the release page.
-To use it, you must install JDK 8 separately (older or newer versions are not supported), and set the `JAVA_HOME` environment variable, e.g.:

-    set JAVA_HOME=c:\Program Files\Java\jdk1.8.0_171

-Pay attention not to use quotes (") around the path (like you would on Unixes).

 ### Other ways to get Bazel

 You can also get Bazel by: